 The once healthy, smooth and well lubricated joint becomes stretched, thickened and inflamed.
 Joint stability is compromised and the surrounding soft tissues deteriorate becoming weak and dysfunctional.

 In addition patients can report feeling unwell and tired, or experience weight loss.
 Osteoarthritis occurs mainly in large weight bearing joints so activities such as walking, stair climbing, getting up out of a chair and in and out of the car, can be difficult and painful.
 In contrast, rheumatoid arthritis often occurs in the small joints of the hands, feet and wrists making things like opening a jar, holding groceries and walking too far, painful.

-Regular exercise is a major component of the treatment of arthritis.
-Be it, osteoarthritis, rheumatoid arthritis, or juvenile arthritis to name a few.
+Regular exercise is an integral component in the management and treatment of arthritis.
 Many people think because arthritis is not curable they cannot be helped.
 Arthritis can be managed so that you can lead a normal active life.